British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The LJ occurrence is located on a ridge separating the two main arms of Girl Creek, approximately 3.7 kilometres south- south east of the creek mouth on Carpenter Lake.
+The LJ occurrence is located on a ridge nose separating the two main arms of Girl Creek, approximately 3.7 kilometres south- southeast of the creek mouth on Carpenter Lake and 6.5 kilometres east of Gold Bridge, B.C.

 The area is underlain by sedimentary and volcanic rocks of the Mississippian to Jurassic Bridge River Complex (Group).
 On the property, the Bridge River Complex is represented by argillite, greenstone and chert, which is locally pyritic.

-Locally, mineralization occurs in two shear zones within a pyritized chert and consists of massive, 0.4 metre diameter by 0.10 to 0.15 metre thick, stibnite, arsenopyrite and pyrite, generally as veins and fracture fillings.
-Wallrock alteration to the veins consists of carbonate (commonly ankeritic), mariposite and quartz (listwanite), usually as veinlets.
+Locally, mineralization occurs in two shear zones within a pyritized chert and consists of massive, 0.4 metre diameter by 0.10 to 0.15 metre thick, stibnite, arsenopyrite and pyrite veins and fracture fillings.
+Wallrock alteration along the veins consists of carbonate (commonly ankeritic), mariposite and quartz (listwanite), usually as veinlets.

 Bibliography